 Probably within 10 to 30 minutes of the initial traffic stop.
 First the cop will ask the suspect some questions, and based on their interaction the cop can choose to administer the field sobriety tests.

-First the cop has to find a reasonably level and dry surface that has a straight line on it; cops typically choose a portion of the road and use the traffic lines.
-If there is no straight line on the ground, the cop may draw one with chalk or perform the the test right next to a straight curb.
+First, the cop has to find a reasonably level and dry surface that has a straight line on it; cops typically choose a portion of the road and use the traffic lines.
+If there is no straight line on the ground, the cop may draw one with chalk or perform the test right next to a straight curb.